tdlib/td/example/java/README.md

 To run this example, you will need installed JDK >= 1.6.
 For Javadoc documentation generation PHP is needed.

-TDLib should be prebuilt for using with Java and installed to local subdirectory `td/` as follows:
+TDLib should be prebuilt with JNI bindings and installed to local subdirectory `td/` as follows:
 ```
 cd <path to TDLib sources>
 mkdir jnibuild